Japan in October 2025: Weather & Fall Foliage in Autumn

 Tokyo

-October, with its peak autumn charm, is an ideal month to experience Tokyo.
+October, with its full charm of autumn in Japan, is an ideal month to experience Tokyo.
 The city's calendar is packed with diverse events, from traditional festivals to cultural gatherings and culinary celebrations highlighting the season's abundance.
 Reveal the fall colors at Ueno Park and Shijuku Gyoen.
 Join in Halloween fun at Tokyo Disneyland and along the streets in Shibuya.
 Moreover, you can witness the lively Tokyo Yosakoi festival and enjoy world-class cinema at the Tokyo International Film Festival.

 Nagano